By Martin D’Souza | Opening Doorz Editorial | December 12, 2016

 How did the interest in acting catch up?

 When I was in college, I got a couple of offers for acting.
 I was too young to take it seriously but decided that when I was done with college, I would give acting a real shot.
-So once I was done with studies, I started my acting career with a lot of ads, followed by theatre and then went on to do my first film, Khichdi—The Movie.
+So once I was done with my studies, I started my acting career with a lot of ads, followed by theatre and then went on to do my first film, Khichdi—The Movie.

 Theatre!
 That explains the finer nuances in your acting…